|Easily create and understand regular expressions today. |

 Likewise, grouping modifiers cannot be broken up. (?>atomic) is the same as (?> ato mic ) and as ( ?>ato mic).
 They all match the same atomic group.
 They're not the same as (? >atomic).
 In fact, the latter will cause a syntax error.
 The ?> grouping modifier is a single element in the regex syntax, and must stay together.
 This is true for all such constructs, including lookaround, named groups, etc.

 Java, however, does not treat a character class as a single token in free-spacing mode.
 Java does ignore whitespace and comments inside character classes.
-So in Java's free-spacing mode, [abc] is identical to [ a b c ] and \ is the only way to match a space.
-However. even in free-spacing mode, the negating caret must appear immediately after the opening bracket. [ ^ a b c ] matches any of the four characters ^, a, b or c just like [abc^] would.
+So in Java's free-spacing mode, [abc] is identical to [ a b c ].
+To add a space to a character class, you'll have to escape it with a backslash.
+But even in free-spacing mode, the negating caret must appear immediately after the opening bracket. [ ^ a b c ] matches any of the four characters ^, a, b or c just like [abc^] would.
 With the negating caret in the proper place, [^ a b c ] matches any character that is not a, b or c.